1. The Same River

 This third track from “Out of Myself” showcases one of the reasons I love Riverside.
 The feelings and longings that “I Believe” shares are so deep and so relatable.

 He doesn’t know what to make of himself anymore.
-His inner war is the very definition of conflict, as he doesn’t even seem to know what he wants anymore.
-In this track, however, he knows that he believes.
-He believes that he wants this love.
+His inner war is the very definition of conflict, as he himself doesn’t even seem to know what he himself wants anymore.
+In this track, however, he does know that he believes: He believes that he wants this love.
 But he doesn’t want a foundation-less love.
-He wants a REAL relationship, and this woman causes such strife within his heart as he searches for whom he truly is.
+He wants a real relationship, and this woman causes such strife within his heart as he searches for the person he truly is.
+She thinks everything is just fine, but he is restless.

-Yes, LOVE has caused the dark, inner journey that is about to take place over the next few albums.
-This journey will be rife with strife, self-loathing, paranoia, and even hate; but it is all because he so longs to share himself, even though he has built walls to prevent that.
+Yes, love has caused the dark, inner journey that is about to take place over the next few albums.
+This journey will be rife with strife, self-loathing, paranoia, and even hate; but it is all because he so longs to share himself, even though he has built walls around his own heart to prevent that.
 “In this moment I believe / And I want it so much / In spite of everything”.

 4. Reality Dream